ByteDecoder/crypt_keeper/documetation/SETUP.md

 ✅ GitHub Actions CI testing all Ruby/Rails combinations ✅ Handy install-appraisals.sh script for quick setup

-Starting point, Ruby 3.4, then:

 **Dont forget** to start the devcontainer to get all the stuff properly configured and running.
 Tested by Windows/WSL2 and MAC ARM MX.

+**if you decide not use the devcontainer** you need to create and configure everything manually in you local dev machine.
+Is stronger recommened that you use the **devcontianer**, so everyone will have the same local working environment.

+Starting point, Ruby 3.4, then:

 ```bash
 bundle install